Kate Atkinson (writer)

 Kate Atkinson (born 20 December 1951) is an English writer of novels, plays and short stories.
 She has written historical novels, detective novels and family novels, incorporating postmodern and magical realist elements into the plots.
 Her debut, Behind the Scenes at the Museum, won the Whitbread Book Award, the precursor to the Costa Book Award, in 1995.
-The novels Life After Life and A God in Ruins won the Costa Book Award for novel in 2013 and 2015.
-She is also known for the Jackson Brodie series of detective novels, which has been adapted into the BBC One series, Case Histories.
+The novels Life After Life and A God in Ruins won the Costa Book Award for Novel in 2013 and 2015.
+She is also known for the Jackson Brodie series of detective novels, which has been adapted into the BBC One series Case Histories.

 Biography

 The daughter of a shopkeeper, Atkinson was born in York, the setting for several of her books.
-She was an only child and often had to find ways to amuse herself.
-She describes herself as an anxious child, something she believes had to do with being illegitimate.
-Her parents lived together but were not married, because her mother could not divorce her first husband.
-At the time, that was considered scandalous.
+She was an only child and describes herself as having been an anxious child.
+Her parents lived together but were not married because her mother could not divorce her first husband, which was considered scandalous at the time.

 She studied English literature at the University of Dundee, gaining her master's degree in 1974.
-Atkinson subsequently studied for a doctorate in American literature, with a thesis titled "The post-modern American short story in its historical context".
-Postmodern stylistic elements can be found in her own literary work.
-She failed at the viva (oral examination) stage.
-After leaving the university, she took on a variety of jobs, from home help to legal secretary and teacher, until her breakthrough as a writer in 1995.
+Atkinson subsequently studied for a doctorate in American literature, with a thesis titled The post-modern American short story in its historical context.
+She failed her thesis defence; however, the experience became a defining moment that led to her becoming a writer of fiction.

+After leaving university, she took on a variety of jobs, from care worker to legal secretary and teacher, until her breakthrough as a writer in 1995.

 Atkinson was appointed a Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to literature.
 In 2015, she became the first author to win a Costa Book Award three times when her book A God in Ruins won the Novel of the Year award.

 On 30 November 2018, she was the guest on BBC Radio 4's Desert Island Discs.
 She currently lives in the Grange district of Edinburgh.